|

 Acrylpro Tile Adhesive (not an affiliate link)

-White Non Sanded Grout (not an affiliate link)
+White Non-Sanded Grout (not an affiliate link)

-7 – L brackets 3″
+7 – L brackets 3″ and wood screws

 120 grit & 180 grit sandpaper